 In Mexico, she was one of the top students in her class, she said.
 In America she felt far behind everyone.

 It took her almost seven months, but Gallegos managed to learn English.
-Later this month she'll graduate high school with a 3.8 grade-point average.
+Later this month she'll graduate high school with a 3.8 GPA.

 Friday night she celebrated the academic achievements and upcoming graduations of migrant students, like herself, throughout northern Colorado at the 18th Annual Outstanding Migrant Student and High School Graduation Celebration at Valley High School.